Alternative titles for this job

 $33 per hour

 Pay for electricians varies depending on skills, experience and the type of work they do.

 - Apprentice electricians may start on the minimum training wage or minimum wage.

-- After completing an apprenticeship, electricians usually earn $24 to $33 an hour.
+- New electricians usually earn an average of $33 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information